sttts/elastic-etcd/README.md

    --help, -h                 show help
 ```

-The first flags are used to control the elastic-etcd algorithm:
+The first block of flags is used to control the elastic-etcd algorithm:
 - `-o`: compare above
 - `--join-strategy`: can be one of prepared, replace, prune, add:
   - **prepare**: assumes that the admin prepares new member entries